 Transitional Moki Eye Dazzler

-This Vintage Navajo Rug is a ‘Transitional Moki Eye Dazzler circa 1890’.
-The weaver is unknown.
-This Transitional Rug measures 73 inches x 92inches.
+This Vintage Navajo Rug is a ‘Transitional Moki Eye Dazzler’ Circa 1890.
+The weaver is unknown due to the time in which it was woven.
+The weaving is 73 inches x 92inches.

 History of Moki Rugs

 Easily one of the most well-known styles due to their value to early settlers, Moki weavings began as blankets around Coronado’s expedition in 1540.
 Originally designed by Spanish weavers and adopted by the Navajo, Zuni, and Hopi.
 The Moki became as valuable as food, due to their durability and ability to keep you warm on those frigid winter nights.